There are 2 main types of pond algae that affect Koi Ponds and Water Gardens. We have broken them down into the following groups:

 This is the type of pond algae that causes green water.
 Certain types of Blue-green algae can even be toxic.
-Generally, green water is either an indication of a new pond that hasn`t been established with beneficial bacteria, or it is a result of a nutrient surplus.
+Generally, green water is either an indication of a pond with inadequate or mismanaged filtration, or it is a result of a nutrient surplus.

 Koi Pond and Water Garden Owners can do many things to combat green water, but there are 4 key steps that should always be considered.

 - Make sure that water does not run off from your lawn into your pond when it rains and that no soil or other organic substances are getting into your pond.
 These are primary sources of nutrients that fuel algae growth.

 - Confirm that you have an adequately sized biological filter system and the proper water flow through your pond.
 The entire volume of pond water should be able to pass through your filter at least of once every 2 hours.
 Once an hour is much preferred.
 Also, make sure you do not overly clean the biological media portion of your biofilter.
 This can kill the beneficial bacteria.

 - Have patience with new ponds and let them develop a base of beneficial bacteria to filter the water.
 This process should be initially accelerated with the application of Pond Bacteria.
 Also, before shutting your pumps down for the winter, rinse your Biological Filter Media with pond water (so you don`t temperature shock it) and put it in your pond for the winter, not your garage!
 This way when spring comes around, your filter will be alive and ready to go with instant filtration!